Free-Software-for-Android/FasterGPS/README.md

+# No longer in active development

+**FasterGPS is no longer in active development.
+If you like to take over the maintaining, simply fork it and implement fixes.
+I will only do basic maintenance like merging pull requests and releasing new versions.**

 # FasterGPS

 With FasterGPS you can select a NTP Server matching your region to speed up the process of getting a GPS fix.